Frequently Asked Questions

 - The request must be made during the Withdrawal (“W”) Period.
 This ends at the end of Week 4 in online classes.

-- There is no financial adjustment made.
-An audit change mid-course will still be paid at full price.
+- No financial adjustment will be made.
+A student who makes an audit change mid-course must still pay full price.

 Student Complaint Procedures